nise/php-video-upload-chain/readme.md

-PHP-Video-Upload-Chain is a simple for processing uploaded videos in order to obtain the the desired formats, sizes and preview images or animations.
+PHP-Video-Upload-Chain is a simple tol for processing uploaded videos in order to obtain the desired formats, sizes, qualities, preview images, thumbnails, and animations.

 The script is based on [PHP-FFMpeg](https://github.com/PHP-FFMpeg/PHP-FFMpeg) and requires a local installation of ffmpeg, lame, and libaacs-dev.